vganapati/CT_PVAE/README.md

 ----
 ![Crates.io](https://img.shields.io/crates/l/Ap?color=black)

 `CT_PVAE` is a framework that uses self-supervised learning for computed tomography reconstruction from sparse sinograms (projection measurements).
 The framework is probabilisitic, inferring a prior distribution from sparse sinograms on a dataset of objects and calculating the posterior for the object reconstruction on each sinogram.
+The associated paper is available on [arXiv]( https://doi.org/10.48550/arXiv.2211.00002) and was published in the [NeurIPS 2022 Machine Learning and the Physical Sciences Workshop](https://ml4physicalsciences.github.io/2022/).

 # Overview
 The figure below shows the overview of the end-to-end `CT_PVAE` pipeline.